 Type SHIFT+O. If Musician displays the Ornament Palette first, then type SHIFT+O a second time for the Octave Palette.

-Musician will automatically enter Add Mode, and the mouse cursor will change to this shape:
+Musician will be ready to add the 8va symbol, and the mouse cursor will change to this shape:

 Musician will initially add the symbol, starting at the location where you clicked the mouse, and ending at the barline for that measure.
 Notice how the notes up to the end of the current measure are already transposed.
 The octave symbol will be highlighted in blue.
 You can use the red handles at the start and end of the symbol to change the starting and ending locations of the symbol.